arcadejk/kdrama-fandom/README.md

 - I want to connect with a diverse community of fellow enthusiasts who share my passion for Korean movies.
 - I want to discover hidden gems, underrated classics, and emerging talents in the Korean film industry.

-## 2.2.As a newcomer to Korean cinema:
+## 2.2.
+As a newcomer to Korean cinema:
 - I want to learn more about the history, culture, and significance of Korean cinema as an art form.
 - I want to find accessible entry points and recommendations for starting my journey into Korean movies.
 - I want to receive guidance and support from experienced fans to navigate the vast landscape of Korean cinema.
 - I want to feel welcomed and encouraged to explore Korean films and discover new favorites at my own pace.
 - I want to immerse myself in the rich storytelling, unique aesthetics, and diverse perspectives offered by Korean cinema.

-## 2.3.As a content creator:
+## 2.3.
+As a content creator:
 - I want to find inspiration for creating content, such as reviews, analyses, and fan art, inspired by Korean movies.
 - I want to collaborate with other creators to produce engaging and informative content about Korean cinema.
 - I want to share my creations with a passionate audience of Korean film enthusiasts who appreciate and support my work.